viewflow/django-fsm/README.md

         post.save()
         return redirect('/')

-If you use the transition decorator with the `save` argument set to `True`, the new state will be written to the database
+If you are using the transition decorator with the `save` argument set to `True`, the new state will be written to the database

     @transition(source='new', target='published', save=True)